shini4i/argo-watcher/docs/reference/server-env.md

 | `GIT_BATCH_MAX_SIZE` | Applications committed per batch flush | `20` |
 | `GIT_TIMEOUT` | **Deprecated.** Used as `GIT_OP_TIMEOUT` when that is unset | |

-Host key verification is on: a remote missing from `SSH_KNOWN_HOSTS` fails the push.
-The chart writes the file and sets this variable for you.
+Host key verification is on: a remote whose key is not listed fails the push. `SSH_KNOWN_HOSTS` is read by go-git rather than by argo-watcher's own configuration, which is why it has no `GitConfig` field.
+The chart writes the file and sets the variable for you.

 ### Retry and timeout budget